-Finally, you can reboot your device into Recovery and wipe the cache partition by following steps at the bottom of this article.
+Finally, you can reboot your device into Recovery and wipe the cache partition by following the steps at the bottom of this article.

 9. Bluetooth won’t connect

 Reports of Bluetooth connectivity issues are rather scarce but there are still users having a hard time connecting.
-It seems that the problem, specifically, affects users that try to connect their Redmi Note 9 Pro to a Car Media in order to play music.
+It seems that the problem, specifically, affects users that try to connect their Redmi Note 9 Pro to a Car Media to play music.